Main navigation

 Step 3

-Complete the Discover Study Abroad asynchronous ICON course and schedule a meeting with a study abroad coordinator to help you with the logistics of applying to a program and getting ready for international travel.
+Complete the Discover Study Abroad asynchronous ICON course and schedule a meeting with a study abroad coordinator to help you with the logistics of enrolling in a program and getting ready for international travel.

 Anna Newnum